Pest Control contractors in

 Licensing Requirements

 Alaska requires Pesticide Applicator License through Alaska Department of Environmental Conservation.
-Commercial applicators must pass written exam covering pest identification, pesticide laws, safety, and application methods.
+Commercial applicators need Category 7A (General Pest Control) certification.
+Must pass written exam covering pest identification, pesticide safety, and application methods.
 License renewed annually with continuing education requirements.
-Business license also required through Alaska Department of Commerce.
+Business license also required.

 Permit Requirements